mccalluc/hms-demo/README.md

 ### D3

-I actually did the little bars last, and I had enough moment with plain jQuery that it seemed to make the most sense just to keep with it.
+I actually did the little bars last, and I had enough momentum with plain jQuery that it seemed to make the most sense just to keep with it.

 ### Wheel reinvention